Kevin-French/Empower-Beneficiaries/README.md

 I used MVVM, the Factory pattern and DI to try to keep the project well-structured and to have better separation of concerns.

+I tried to keep the UI simple while sticking to iOS conventions.

 ### HOW TO RUN
 - The app and tests can both be ran using standard methods.